 The Diversity Day, established by the Charta der Vielfalt, offers the opportunity to honour the importance of diversity as part of our mission.
 We celebrate the day with events in our warehouses and Customer Care office.

-"I’m working as a Community Manager for the Tech Community at Zalando.
+"I’m working as Sr. Diversity & Inclusion Officer at Zalando.
 I’ve had the privilege of spending half of my time supporting Zalando’s Diversity Guild as well as Diversity and Inclusion initiatives at Zalando.
 This includes Christopher Street Day, Diversity Day, Celebrate Her, and others.
 It feels so rewarding to spend my time working on projects that are important and meaningful, such as organizing International Women’s Day.
 It was a great way to recognize our colleagues that inspire us with their passion and hard work.
 It’s also been fantastic to see our allies throughout the company step up and support women at Zalando."

 "I recently joined the Cloud Native Infrastructure team at Zalando, it’s pretty exciting.
 I love that we’re trying to solve deeply technical problems so engineers all across Zalando have more time to focus on their products.
 My favourite D&I project is to teach an “Intro to Programming” course to women who are trying to switch careers to tech.
 It’s a pretty fulfilling endeavor.
 I’m quite taken by how a job in tech can change people’s lives.
 I want everyone who wants it to have an opportunity to break into this industry, not just people who have the time or resources to take a few months off from work."